ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattServer.md

 - `onDataSent`: Register an event handler that is called when a characteristic value update has been sent to a client.
 - `onDataWriten`: Register an event handler that is called when a client has written an attribute of the server.
 - `onDataRead`: Register an event handler that is called when a client has read an attribute of the server.
-- `onUpdatesEnabled`: Register an event handler that is called when a client subscribes to updates of a characteristic.
+- `onUpdatesEnabled`: Register an event handler that is called when a client subscribes to updates for a characteristic.
-- `onUpdatesDisabled`: Register an event handler that is called when a client unsubscribes from updates of a characteristic.
+- `onUpdatesDisabled`: Register an event handler that is called when a client unsubscribes from updates for a characteristic.
 - `onConfimationReceived`: Register an event handler that is called when a client acknowledges a characteristic value notification.

 The term characteristic value update is used to represent Characteristic Value Notification and Characteristic Value Indication when the nature of the server initiated is not relevant.